courtesy Dali Museum

 For larger groups, the 10,000-square-foot Apollo/Saturn V Center, home to the Saturn V moon rocket, the largest ever flown, can facilitate 600 for dinner or 3,000 for a reception .

-Recently, the Kennedy Space Center has begun offering groups of more than 1,000 the option to buy out the entire park during operating hours.
+Recently, the Kennedy Space Center has begun offering groups of more than 1,000 the option to buy out the entire park after hours.
 “The buyout doesn’t include the bus tour or the Saturn V Center, but it includes all the exhibits within the main center,” Qualls said.

 Daytona International Speedway